GEO Optimization on E-commerce Sites: Do Your Product Pages Appear in AI Searches?

 A product page should not only contain technical specifications but also information such as when the part is replaced, how it is recognized, and with which tools it is installed.
 This content sends signals to both the user and AI.

-Example: On the "Ford Focus 1.6 Shock Absorber (Front, Left)" page, there should be not only price and OEM number but also information like "This part is usually replaced in the 80,000-100,000 km range; symptoms include steering wheel vibration and stiffness when changing gears."
+Example: On the "Ford Focus 1.6 Shock Absorber (Front, Left)" page, there should be information not only about the price and OEM number, but also "This part is usually replaced in the 80,000-100,000 km range; symptoms may include steering wheel vibration and stiffness during gear changes."

-This approach is known as "contextual enrichment" and allows AI models to mark your product page as an information source rather than merely a price list.
+This approach is known as "contextual enrichment" and allows AI models to mark your product page as an information source rather than a mere price list.

 2. Implement Schema Markup Completely

-The most frequently missing schema types on e-commerce sites:
+The most common missing schema types on e-commerce sites are:

 AI models can directly crawl JSON-LD.
 Writing foundingDate: 1978 in the Organization schema is read as a "reliable established company" signal — this is a stronger machine signal than natural language content.